 Google has long been planning to make headsets and glasses with Gemini AI.
 The company said it is working with Samsung on Project Moohan and plans to launch smart glasses running Android XR “later this year.”

-According to Google, the Android XR glasses are lightweight and can be worn all day, and are compatible with phones so they don’t require manual control.
-Thanks to the built-in Gemini AI, the glasses can answer questions based on what the wearer sees and hears.
+According to Google, the Android XR glasses are lightweight and can be worn all day, are compatible with phones so they don't require manual control.
+Thanks to the integration of Gemini AI, the glasses are able to answer questions based on what the wearer sees and hears.
 The glasses also have a real-time translation feature like Google Meet.

 In addition, Google also collaborated with two fashion brands Gentle Monster and Warby Parker to help the glasses look more stylish.